On the scale-freeness of random colored substitution networks: Stochastic substitution processes

 \section{Stochastic substitution processes}

 This section introduces a mathematical framework, called a {\em stochastic substitution process}.
-This framework provides powerful results that are applied in Sections~\ref{sec:Cardinality of degree}--\ref{sec:proof of scale-freeness} to study the stochastic properties of random colored substitution networks.
+This framework provides the results that are applied in Sections~\ref{sec:Cardinality of degree} and~\ref{sec:proof of random} to study the asymptotic properties of random colored substitution networks regarding Lyapunov exponents.